-Jervis Bay Weekend Getaway
+Jervis Bay Travel Guide

 Experience the raw beauty of the great outdoors by exploring the many natural wonders of Jervis Bay in New South Wales.
 With pearly white sands and azure waters, Jervis Bay is a destination that will rekindle your wandering spirit.

-Things to do and see in Jervis Bay
+Things to do in Jervis Bay

 Visit the town of Huskisson near Jervis Bay to charter a boat for fishing off the coast or join a tour.
 You’ll encounter numerous marine animals including dolphins, pelicans, and of course plenty of seagulls.
 After touring the seas, get even closer to the water with sea kayaking and fishing trips.
 From Coonemia Creek to the open waters of Jervis Bay, this area has many locations that will impress even the most experienced angler.
 If you go to Jervis Bay to test your fishing skills, be sure to come prepared; the waters are home to challenging game species like snapper and tuna.